Red Sox vs. Rays Player Props Betting Odds

 Franco Stats

 - Franco hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 games he is hitting .368 with two triples, six walks and six RBI.
+During his last 10 outings he is batting .368 with two triples, six walks and six RBI.

 Franco Recent Games